hbuchel/heather-buchel.com/content/blog/2025/01/2024-games-review.md

 ### Palworld

 I had no intention of playing this, but after Enshrouded didn't really pan out early on for my friend group, they wanted to give this a try.
 I didn't get the hype for it.
-Early on, the building mechanics seem very poorly implemented and just generally not enjoyable from a gameplay aspect.
+The building mechanics seemed very poorly implemented and just generally not enjoyable from a gameplay aspect.
 Some of the bosses were fun to fight.
 Instead of an open world/survival, it probably would have been better as a Monster Hunter + Pokemon ripoff.
+I dont intend to return to this one.

 ### Throne and Liberty